GSto/hfa-open-data/README.md

    https://communities.socrata.com/developers/docs/athens-clark-county-districts
    API would be nice to demonstrate to others how to use the API.
  - Add address autocomplete, coffee script example: https://gist.github.com/GSto/c219aa6ab0043a3cad9d
+ - Contact ACC or CivicPlus to see about what APIs they provide.

 ### Contributors